crypdick/obsidian-llm/README.md

   - `📝/🟥️`: _Stub_.
 0 links.
   - `📝/🟧️`: _Processing_.
 1-4 links.
   - `📝/🟩️`: _Evergreen_.
 5+ links.
 - (planned feature) **Bumping Journal Status**: scans all journal notes tagged as incomplete (`📓/🟥️`) and decides whether to bump its status.
-In particular, we use ChatGPT to decide whether there are any action items in the note.
+In particular, we use ChatGPT to decide whether there are any action items in the journal.
 If there are, it will prompt the user to capture them into a task manager (manual step).
-When the user indicates they have finished capturing the tasks, the
+When the user indicates they have finished capturing the tasks, the job continues.
+If ChatGPT finds no action items, the journal status is bumped without user interaction.
   - `📓/🟨`: _Captured_.
 The note contained action items, and the user has finished capturing them into a task manager.
   - `📓/🟩️`: _Processed_.
 The note contained no action items, and does not need to be processed further.